Lughaidh-w/Data-Analysis-Portfolio/README.md

 <b>Results:</b> _<br>

-ADD NEW CLUSTERING
+<--ADD NEW CLUSTERING PROJECT-->

-ADD NEW MARKET BASKET ANALYSIS
+<--ADD NEW MARKET BASKET ANALYSIS-->

 ## Deep Learning

-These are a collection of projects in Deep Learning.
+These are a collection of projects in Deep Learning using TensorFlow, which feature RNN time series and a fully connected neural network in TensorFlow.js.

 ### Deep Learning | Time-Series Analysis